rauljordan/SPOJ/README.md

 # Competitive Programming Solutions

-A collection of solutions to the most solved SPOJ problems in C++11
+A collection of competitive programming in codeforces and sphere online judge in C++11